mienaikoe/ziyu/Chapters/1-2-Chapter2.md

 "Slow down, Jathi.
 What’s this about?"

-"It's about Ara," he said with a tinge of despair.
+"It's about Ara," he said, and my heart almost skipped a beat.

 "Ara?
 Why would Melna need to know about Ara?"